Breaking down players selected in 1st round of NFL draft

 22) Baltimore Ravens — Zay Flowers, WR, 5-9, 182, Boston College

-Scouting report: Plays fast and runs aggressive after the catch for an undersized receiver.
+Scouting report: Plays fast and runs aggressively after the catch for an undersized receiver.
 Needs to improve consistency with his hands.

 Fact: Caught 78 passes for 1,077 yards and 12 touchdowns last season, despite playing on an offense that had issues almost everywhere else.